mastershaman369/BoredBoardGames/README.md

 - Never commit secrets or sensitive data.
 - All changes must be tested end-to-end before commit/push.
 - Tag stable releases as `get` (e.g., `get-v1.0.0`).
+- Only push tested, stable code to `main`.
+- Use secure secrets management and environment variables in hosting/CI.
+- Monitor dependencies for vulnerabilities.
+- Enforce HTTPS in production.

 ---

+## CI/CD & Production Readiness (Phase 2+)

+- Automated testing (Pytest, Jest, Cypress) is required before deployment.
+- CI/CD pipeline (GitHub Actions) builds, tests, and deploys to Staging/Production.
+- All secrets managed securely (never committed to Git).
+- Logging and Sentry error tracking are active in all environments.
+- Staging and Production environments are separated (secrets, DBs, deploy targets).

+---

-**This README and the linked technical overview are the only official sources of project truth.
+**This README and the linked technical overview and phase plans are the only official sources of project truth.
 Remove or archive any outdated docs or code before contributing.**

-For full details, see the technical overview and in-code comments.
+For full details, see the technical overview, phase plans, and in-code comments.